ostreedev/ostreefs/README.md

 ## Building ostreefs

 Before using ostreefs you must build the ostreefs kernel module against the kernel sources matching the version you are running.
-On Fedore and CentOS this is available in the kernel-devel package as /usr/src/kernels/$kernelversion, other distributions may have a different location.
+On Fedora and CentOS this is available in the kernel-devel package as /usr/src/kernels/$kernelversion, other distributions may have a different location.